jdx/mise/docs/cli-reference.md

 Options:
       --usage
-          Use usage for completions
+          Always use usage for completions.

-          Requires `usage` CLI to be installed.
+          Currently, usage is the default for fish and bash but not zsh since it has a few quirks to work out first.

-          https://usage.jdx.dev
+          This requires the `usage` CLI to be installed. https://usage.jdx.dev

 Examples: